kgsws/mgb_ips_lcd_osd/readme.md

 Function `spi_wait` is in file `spicmd.c`.

+## OSD RAM offset

+There seems to be possible difference with different FPGAs.

+If you find that your image is shifted to the side a bit, use `SPI_OSDADDR_OFFSET` compile option.

 ## How to enter the menu

 Touch both touch inputs at the same time.